High-resolution Giant Metrewave Radio Telescope H{\sc i} 21\,cm imaging of the host galaxy of FRB\,20250316A: Results and Discussion

 NGC\,4141 has a stellar mass of $1.6 \times 10^9 \, \Msun$ and a star-formation rate (SFR) of $\approx 0.57 \, \Msun$~year$^{-1}$ \citep[for a Chabrier initial mass function; ][]{Chabrier03,Kewley05,Leroy2019}, i.e. a specific star-formation rate (sSFR) of $\approx 3.6 \times 10^{-10}$~yr$^{-1}$.
 This implies an \hi-to-stellar mass ratio of $\approx 1.4$ and an \hi\ depletion timescale of $\approx 3.9$~Gyr.
 These are both within the spread of the corresponding values for galaxies of the xGASS sample with similar stellar masses \citep[e.g.][]{Saintonge17,Catinella2018}.
 Conversely, the companion galaxy, LEDA\,2582852 has an \hi-to-stellar mass ratio of $\approx 9.4$ and an \hi\ depletion timescale of $\approx 22.4$~Gyr; these indicate that LEDA\,2582852 is a relatively gas-rich galaxy.
 The \hi\ and stellar properties of NGC\,4141, the \hi\ clump, and LEDA\,2582852 are summarized in Table~\ref{table:frbprop}.

-The four panels of Figure~\ref{fig:hi10} show the the first three velocity moments of the \hii\ image of NGC\,4141, at an angular resolution of $10\farcs0$, and produced by SoFiA searches using the smooth-and-clip algorithm \citep{Serra12,Serra15}.
-Fig.~\ref{fig:hi10}[A] shows the moment-0 image (in contours and colourscale), while Fig.~\ref{fig:hi10}[B] shows the moment-0 image (in contours) overlaid on the DeCALS g-band image, in colourscale).
+The four panels of Figure~\ref{fig:hi10} show the first three velocity moments of the \hii\ image of NGC\,4141, at an angular resolution of $10\farcs0$, produced by SoFiA searches using the smooth-and-clip algorithm \citep{Serra12,Serra15}.
+Fig.~\ref{fig:hi10}[A] shows the moment-0 image (in contours and colourscale), while Fig.~\ref{fig:hi10}[B] shows the moment-0 image (in contours) overlaid on the DECaLS g-band image (in colourscale).
 In these figures, the highest \hi\ column densities are seen to arise from the central region of the galaxy, and the two prominent spiral arms.
-However, high \hi\ column densities are seen to also arise in the south-west of the galaxy, where not much stellar emission is seen in the DeCALS image.
+However, high \hi\ column densities are seen to also arise in the south-west of the galaxy, where not much stellar emission is seen in the DECaLS image.
 The \hi\ spatial distribution does not appear symmetric, with extended \hi\ wings clearly visible to the north, the east, and the north-east of the galaxy.
 An \hi\ hole, with column densities of $\lesssim 1.5 \times 10^{20}$~\cm\ can also be seen, just above the lower spiral arm and north-east of the galaxy centre.
 All of these signs of disturbances in the \hi\ spatial distribution suggest that the galaxy may have undergone a recent interaction.
 We note that the \hii\ moment-0 image of LEDA\,2582852 of Figure~\ref{fig:hi30}[C] shows extensions to the east and north, also suggesting a recent interaction.
 Conversely, the \hii\ velocity field of NGC\,4141, shown in Figure~\ref{fig:hi10}[C], appears broadly consistent with that expected from a rotating disk galaxy, albeit with some evidence of a turnover in velocity on the south-western side of the galaxy.
 Finally, the \hii\ velocity dispersion image of Fig.~\ref{fig:hi10}[D] shows that the highest velocity dispersions, of $\approx 45-60$~\kms, are seen around the northern \hi\ extension, around the galaxy centre (in the direction of \frb), and around the X-ray transient of \citet[][slightly south of \frb]{Sun25a}.
-These velocity dispersions are significantly higher than those typically seen in disk galaxies \citep[except for the central regions, e.g.][]{Walter08,deBlok24} and also suggest that NGC\,4141 is likely to have undergone an interaction.
+These velocity dispersions are significantly higher than those typically seen in disk galaxies \citep[except for the central regions, e.g.][]{Walter08,deBlok24}.
+We note that the high observed velocity dispersions could arise due to beam-smearing, i.e. the crowding of iso-velocity contours within our angular resolution.
+Indeed, it is apparent from Figure~\ref{fig:hi10}[C] that the regions that show high velocity dispersions also show crowding of the iso-velocity contours.
+However, as discussed in detail by \citet{deBlok24} for the MHONGOOSE survey (for spatial resolutions similar to ours), such crowding of iso-velocity contours is not expected to be significant away from the central regions of galaxies.
+The observed high velocity dispersions and the crowding of iso-velocity contours in the outer regions of NGC\,4141 suggest that the galaxy is likely to have undergone a recent interaction.